 - 5,876,000 Zoomers personally bought or subscribed to a magazine in the past 12 months.

-This represents 63.2% of all Canadians who did so.
+This represents over 60% of all Canadians who did so.
 Zoomers love print – and they respond to print advertising.

 It’s a myth that Zoomers aren’t tech-savvy.
 They represent your biggest online audience – more than any other age group.

 - 7,086,000 Zoomers purchased a product or service after seeing an ad.

 It’s true that Zoomers can be a demanding audience – they’re actively looking for useful information and not just “creative” fluff – but when they get that information, they’re more responsive that any other age group.
 In fact, they account for more than half of all Canadians who responded to an ad by actually buying.

 - 3,710,000 Zoomers took a vacation in the USA in the past 12 months.